-Child-centered conjoint therapy is a nontraditional model targeting court-involved families.
+Child-centered conjoint therapy is a nontraditional model targeting courtinvolved families.
 The model is most effective when supported by specific orders, expectations of parental cooperation, mechanisms for accountability, and parenting structures that allow therapeutic intervention to impact children's everyday experiences with parents.
-The interventions are designed to assist parents to create rapid behavioral and cognitive changes for their children and for themselves and to maximize healthy parent-child relationships.
-Specific behavioral interventions target immediate solutions with the intent that internalized change will follow.
-Parents and children are taught skills to strengthen the child's independent growth and assist each party's adjustment and ability to cope with stress and trauma.
+The interventions are designed to assist parents to create rapid behavioral and cognitive changes for their children, and for themselves, and to maximize healthy parent-child relationships.
+Specific behavioral interventions target immediate solutions with the hope that internalized change will follow.
+Parents and children are taught skills to strengthen the child's independent growth and assist each parent's adjustment and ability to cope with stress and trauma.
 Even if parents never achieve what a therapist would describe as "insight," the changes in behavior can provide the opportunity for children to have a healthier future.

-The economic fluctuation in court-related resources calls for interventions that promote immediate relief to children and their families while 1050 reducing the need for ongoing litigation.
+The economic fluctuation in court-related resources calls for interventions that promote immediate relief to children and their families, while reducing the need for ongoing litigation.
 Some families present with complex issues and require treatment over an extended period of time, while others can more quickly adopt changes presented in concrete and behavioral terms.
-The model is designed to support progress in parenting time and relationships, as ordered by the court, while treatment is ongoing and can support 1055 such progress.
+The model is designed to intervene in the family dynamics quickly, to support progress in parenting time and relationships, as consistent with the court's orders.
 Ultimately, families are encouraged to apply their new skills and may eventually need to consult the therapist less frequently.

 The CCCT model cannot be effective with every family.
-As previously described, the stepwise progression of treatment goals and therapy content allows the therapist to make adjustments based on the demonstrated abilities 1060 of the parent and child.
+As previously described, the stepwise progression of treatment goals and therapy content allows the therapist to make adjustments based on the demonstrated abilities of the parent and child.
 For some, only limited resumption of contact may be feasible.
-For others, it may be possible to achieve a more complete resolution of emotional issues.
+For others, it may be possible to achieve a more complete resolution of emotional issues and greater involvement of the parent in the child's life.

-An additional strength of the model is the focus on concrete and behavioral issues that are understandable to those outside the mental health professions.
+An additional strength of the model is the focus on concrete and behavioral issues that can be clearly explained to those outside the mental health professions.
 Thus, if the family does return to litigation or a custody evaluation is ordered, the therapist may be able to provide specific data that will assist decision makers in making necessary modifications to parenting plans.
 The CCCT method should be considered a model in development.
-While there has been clinical success with its methods, and it is based in 1070 the social science literature, controlled studies of its effectiveness have not been possible.
+While there has been clinical success with its methods, and it is based in the social science literature, controlled studies of its effectiveness have not been possible.
 As more about the factors that promote children's resilience and families' abilities to resolve problems are discovered, greater refinements will be possible.